-When it is anticipated that changes in circumstances such as income, assets, plan size, living arrangements, or eligibility factor will occur at a specific time, the worker utilizes INRHODES to remind him/her of the change a month before that date.
+When it is anticipated that changes in circumstances such as income, assets, plan size, living arrangements, or eligibility factor will occur at a specific time, the worker utilizes the state's electronic eligibility system to remind him/her of the change a month before that date.
 The worker will then review the situation and take appropriate action for the next effective date.
 Information on such changes as well as forms completed are noted in the Case Log, CLOG.